A Guide to Early Spring Wild Weeds

 Wild onions!!!!
 I always get a lil frustrated when my husband starts getting the lawnmower ready for the season.
 I know there are only a few more days before the hair cuts to the plentiful weedy allium family plant the wild chive or onion.
 These are so harvestable and can be used in any culinary capacity that you would use chives.

 Well folks get outside and harvest all this goodness.
 Not sure where to harvest?
-Find a neighbor with an untouched lawn. join our mailing list as we add new products and goodness to support.
+Find a neighbor with an untouched lawn.

 Join our free Wild Roots facebook communityfor more knowledge and learning.